maxproske/learn-aws/README.md

 # learn-aws-devops

-Following a YouTube series on AWS DevOps by Abhishek with theoretical and practical examles.
+Following a YouTube series by Abhishek to evaluate AWS DevOps with theoretical and practical examles.

 ## Cool Things

-- Auto-scale servers across multiple availability zones & without Kubernetes
+- Auto-scale servers across multiple availability zones and without Kubernetes
+- Good to know how companies that exclusively use AWS function

 ## Not Cool Things